 OpenSea is open to all.
-Anyone in the world can create and sell an NFT without approval from any central authority.
+Anyone can create and sell an NFT without approval from any central authority.
 This is one of the key differentiators when comparing OpenSea to other curated NFT platforms.

 User Safety and Delisting

 If you're shown the message below it's likely that you bought or minted an NFT that was removed by our user safety team.

 This can happen if we determine the NFT to:

 - promote suicide or self-harm,